nikultimo/InvestApp/README.md

 # How to build this app?

-- If you want to convert .ui file from QT Designer to .py file:
+- Convert design file from QT Designer (.ui file) to python .py file:
 ```
   pyuic5 InvestApp.ui -o InvestApp.py
 ```
-- If you want to convert .py file to standalone executable (.exe):
+- Build executable (.exe) file from main.py:
 ```
   pip install auto-py-to-exe
   auto-py-to-exe
 ```
-  In this app you will need to specify script location, some icons and images if you have them and after that you can convert your application to .exe file
+  In this app you will need to specify main.py script location, some icons and images if you have them and after that you can convert your application to .exe file

 # Thanks for time!